JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
-<b>To create the map I need to add a query.
+<b>To create the map, I need to add a query.
 Remember, I need to query the data and the fields from Log Analytics.
 Basically I'm pointing out the dataset I want Microsoft Sentinel to use.
-In the query I tell it to specifically exclude (!=) the data points that include "Samplehost" since those aren't real attacks and I don't want them to populate on the map. </b>  <br/>
+In the query I tell it to specifically exclude (!=) the data points that include "Samplehost" since those aren't real attacks and I don't want them to populate on the map.</b>  <br/>
 </p>

 ![setting_geomap_5](https://user-images.githubusercontent.com/108043108/225453225-24b50358-ac8c-4897-9e44-8d21f4075239.JPG)